stephenjude/stephenjude/README.md

 ### Hi there 👋

-I'm [Jude](https://stephenjude.me), open-source maintainer and one of the core team members of [Across The Horizon Technologies](https://athtgroup.com/) where I build and maintain both external and internal APIs.
+I'm [Jude](https://stephenjude.me), open-source maintainer and one of the core team members of [Pay4Me](https://pay4me.app/) where I build and maintain both external and internal APIs.
 I also do take on the CTO roles and responsibilities.

 In my free time I've built and maintain various open-source projects of my own like: